-Sterillium hand sanitisers have exceptional skin tolerability and offer maximum safety against germs and viruses.
-The alcohol-based hand sanitiser is useful in surgical hand disinfection within 30 seconds trillium hand sanitisers are ready to use and one of the best when it comes to quality rub in hand disinfection.
+Sterillium hand sanitizers have exceptional skin tolerability and offer maximum safety against germs and viruses.
+The alcohol-based hand sanitizer is useful in surgical hand disinfection within 30 seconds trillium hand sanitisers are ready to use and one of the best when it comes to quality rub in hand disinfection.
 Due to their brilliant skin-friendly composition, trillium hand sanitisers are loved by millions.

 Imagine a touchable world

-First-hand sanitiser and is the brand most preferred by doctors, professionals and consumers.
+The first-hand sanitiser is the brand most preferred by doctors, professionals, and consumers.

-Savlon hand sanitisers, manufacture by ITC are powered by a new former capable of offering advanced protection against germs and enveloped as well as non enveloped viruses.
+Savlon hand sanitizers, manufactured by ITC are powered by a new former capable of offering advanced protection against germs and enveloped as well as non enveloped viruses.
 The hand sanitiser is effective in killing bacteria and fungi.
-Savlon sanitisers are useful to all frontline workers and professionals in the healthcare domain.
+Savlon sanitizers are useful to all frontline workers and professionals in the healthcare domain.
 Their efficiency in ensuring hand sanitization makes them perfect for everyday use.
-Savlon sanitisers are available in a 500 ml pump pack and refill pack of 500 ml.
+Savlon sanitizers are available in a 500 ml pump pack and refill pack of 500 ml.

 Heals without hurting; make your house a safe house.

 Dettol instant hand sanitizers kill 99.9 percent of germs and harmful bacteria without using water.
 Hand sanitisers from Dettol offer the best “on-the-go” protection and are widely popular thanks to their rinse-free and non-sticky nature.
 Dettol hand sanitisers are available in a pack of 25ml, 50ml, and 200ml.

 Dettol is the first of its kind in the anti-bacterial segment.